-Success growing many vegetable crops is driven by warm temperatures.
+Success in growing many vegetable crops is driven by warm temperatures.
 Not surprisingly, warm-season vegetables grow best in warm weather.

 Here are the key temperatures you need to keep in mind to successfully grow warm-season vegetables: